matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 ## Edge cases

-### Ignore relation events for which the target is not visible to us.

-Clients can ignore relation events for which the target event is not visible to them.

 ### How do you handle ignored users?

  * Information about relations sent from ignored users must never be sent to